An Audio Analysis of Home

 Virtual Reality / Sound Design / Research

-As a form of data collection, participants were sourced and provided audio samples of their homes using the Amazon Mechanical Turk, a crowdsourcing platform used to source data that requires human intelligence.
-The request was simple—please submit a short audio recording of your home.
+As a form of data collection, participants provided audio samples of their homes through the Amazon Mechanical Turk, a crowdsourcing platform used to source data that requires human intelligence.
+The request was to submit a short audio recording of your home.
 No other information was collected.
 Participants were informed that the audio would be used publicly.
 Roughly 50 audio recordings were submitted and all recordings were collected during the Summer of 2020.

-The soundscape is paired with a virtual reality experience of light passing through a 3D rendering of a home—as a measure of time passing.
-For many, the time we spend in our spaces has increased due to the pandemic.
-It is with time that we begin to notice the way spaces behave—how light passes through and lands on a certain corner of the room come midday.
+The soundscape is paired with a virtual reality experience of light passing through a 3D rendering of a home, as a measure of time passing.

 This activity was made possible by an Artist Grant through the Prairie Lakes Regional Arts Council with funds provided by the McKnight Foundation.